xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the power-ups we used the Strategy Pattern.
-This pattern consists on creating an Interface (or an abstract class), *PlayerState* in our case, and implementing it accordingly in the various power-ups that we want  to feature.
-The Player class stores the state and changes it's behavior according to it.
+This pattern consists on creating an Interface (or an abstract class), *PlayerStrategy* in our case, and implementing it accordingly in the various power-ups that we want  to feature.
+The Player class stores the strategy and changes it's behavior according to it.

 #### Implementation